The coastguard can call upon the following resources:

 Governmental Shipping Company.

-The Ministry of Infrastructure and Environment is managing a Governmental Shipping Company.
+The Ministry of Infrastructure and Water Management is managing a Governmental Shipping Company.
 From this company four vessels are permanently appointed to The Netherlands Coastguard.

 Patrol vessels Visarend and Zeearend and Barend Biesheuvel